UCSB Hears Titans at Play

+Two powerful musicians brought their intensity to bear on the music of Ludwig van Beethoven at UCSB’s Lotte Lehmann Hall on Saturday, and the resulting performance was profound.

-Cellist Alexander Russakovsky and pianist Amber Shay Nicholson, presented three sonatas written at different stages of Beethoven’s career.
+Cellist Alexander Russakovsky, accompanied by pianist Amber Shay Nicholson, presented three sonatas written at different stages of Beethoven’s career.
 The works illustrate the composer’s growth over the years of his all-too-short life; he died at 56 in 1827.

 The program consisted of Beethoven’s three sonatas for piano and cello, in G minor, Op.
 5, No. 2, in C Major, Op.
 201, No. 1, and in D Major, Op.
 102, No. 2.
 The first was written in 1796, when Beethoven was a young man and relatively free of difficulties in his life.
 The latter two were composed in 1815, at what the program notes called "the threshold of Beethoven’s last period."

-Note: [Editor’s note: Cellist Alexander Russakovsky is a member of the University of Southern Mississippi music faculty.
-An earlier version of the story below was incorrect.]